-This fall, 95 Eagle property owners will decide fate of proposed Downtown Development Authority
+This fall’s election will decide fate of proposed Downtown Development Authority in Eagle

 Proposal joins lodging tax change and de-Gallagher measure on Eagle ballot